sumitra-varma-mhra/Imperial-Capstone-2024/docs/KNN_model_card.md

 Label all vape tweets using a sentiment analysis library, VADER Split into training and testing datasets
 Convert tweets to TF-IDF features
-Apply Logistic Regression to classify vape tweets
+Apply K-Nearest Neighbours to classify vape tweets

 ## Performance

-Naïve Bayes is computationally efficient:
-- Training involves simple counting of word occurrences.
-- Prediction requires only the calculation of probabilities for each class.
-- This efficiency allows it to handle large-scale datasets.
+This algorithm doesn't perform well on large data sets as it is computationally expensive.

                precision    recall

-    negative       0.91      0.87
+    negative       0.83      0.40
-     neutral       0.90      0.96
+     neutral       0.44      0.94
-    positive       0.91      0.90
+    positive       0.87      0.31

 ## Limitations